ethereum/hevm/doc/src/when-to-use.md

 In the cryptocurrency world, it is exceedingly easy to lose a [lot of assets](https://chainsec.io/defi-hacks/) due to bugs.
-This risk can be alleviated via a good test approach.
+This risk can be alleviated via a good testing approach.
 Testing is a [discipline of its own](https://en.wikipedia.org/wiki/Software_testing) that includes far more than simple test cases.
 Normally, it should include an understanding of what needs to be tested (i.e. scope) and for what types of issues (e.g.